dems9f61/yourcompany/README.md

 **Reminder:** Starting the employee event-service will get all needed queues and exchanges on the rabbitmq server automatically created

-- To start the employee event-service, switch to the `eventservice` directory and enter the command
+- To start the employee event-service, navigate to the `eventservice` directory and enter the command
 ```sh
 $ mvn spring-boot:run
 ```